 Preparing for the appeal is important.
 Typically, unless you are appealing from small claims court or justice court, an appellate court can only consider the same information and arguments that were before the lower court.
 This is the rule of preservation.
 Ideally, you or your attorney conducted your case at trial in a way that protects yourself on appeal.
 But if not, it may be possible for your appellate attorney to take some actions in the lower court that will help you on appeal or even eliminate your need for an appeal.

-At Christensen Law, we have handled numerous trial and many appeals.
+At Christensen Law, we have handled numerous trial and many appeals in Salt Lake City, Salt Lake County and throughout Utah.
 Our appeals experience includes divorce appeals, custody appeals, criminal conviction appeals, and more.

 Our experience at the appellate level informs our trial preparation, and our trial experience strengthens the success of our appeals.
 Whether we are filing an appeal for an existing client whose trial we handled, or a new client needs to file an appeal, we can provide efficient and thorough appellate services.
 If you are considering an appeal, please call us for a free, 30-minute consultation.